jeremyButtler/nbib-to-bib/README.md

   entries are always printed out.

-These values can also be changed at compile time be editing pubmedToBib-settings.h.
+These values can also be changed at compile time be editing nbibToBib-settings.h.
 To enable an option change defPXBl, were x is the entry to enable to 1.
 To disable an option change defPXBl, were x is the entry to disable to 0 (these entries are on lines 14 to 43).
 This will mess up the help message a bit, but works.
-The -bib-help message is printed out by Fun-06 in pubmedToBib.c (this is at the bottom of the document).
+The -bib-help message is printed out by Fun-06 in nbibToBib.c (this is at the bottom of the document).

 The output line wrapping of the bibtex file can be set with